 Since 2004 David and his comics have performed over 500 shows for mental health organizations, government departments, corporations, universities, correctional facilities, and the military.

 He also teaches Stand-Up Comedy Clinic at Langara College in Vancouver, where he takes people from all walks of life who have had a secret desire to do stand-up comedy and after eight weeks has them on stage performing at a comedy club.
 Many of his students have gone on to become professional comics, performing at festivals such as Just For Laughs, and on TV shows like The Tonight Show and Craig Ferguson.

 David got the idea for Stand Up For Mental Health from watching students in his Langara Stand-Up Comedy Clinic course.
 “I’ve had students overcome long standing depressions and phobias, not to mention increasing their confidence and self-esteem.
 There’s something incredibly healing about telling a roomful of people exactly who you are and having them laugh and cheer.”

-David also has depression.
-It first hit when he was 16.
+David depression began when he was 16.
 After an increasing downward spiral of drinking and abusing prescription drugs, he attempted suicide by overdosing on pills and was taken to the psych ward.
 He remained there for 6-weeks before being released.
 He states, “Upon my release, I felt this crippling shame, this horrible sense of being flawed and bad.
 Unfortunately there was no education at the time and no one explained to me what I was going through.
 Back then no one talked about mental illness, you just knew it was something terrible and unacceptable.”